 Personally, I prefer my regular hand pump as it helps me to warm up and get a little work out.
 Plus, my biggest kite is a 12m so it doesn’t take too long to get it pumped up and ready for action!

 Do not hesitate to leave a comment below or reach our with any questions you may have.
-Or ask your local kite instructor or an experienced kiter for more details on any of this.
+Or ask your local kite instructor or an experienced Kiter for more details on any of this.
+Check out some of our other Kite posts below.